rodsmade/CSS-Coding-Dojo-42sp/README.md

 This is the first Front End/CSS coding dojo we'll be having @ 42sp!

 # Challenges
 Every folder in this directory represents a challenge to be conquered in groups.
+Every challenge folder starts with two base files: `challenge_XX.html` and `styles.css`.
+These files contain the simplest html/css structure to get you ready to unleash your creativity!

 The goal is to use pure HTML and CSS __ONLY__ in order to reproduce the layouts presented in each directory's `expected_outcome` file.

 Challenge __00 - Hello World!__ is an introductory _kata_ meant to showcase how the dojo will be conducted.